wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.0.2 =
+You can now skip the images import.
+And even if you keep on importing the images, the external images are automatically skipped.

 = 1.0.1 =
 * Fixed: The content was not imported in the post content for the posts without a "Read more" link.